alexprice1/Bold/README.md

 [![NPM version][npm-version-image]][npm-url] [![NPM downloads][npm-downloads-image]][npm-url] [![MIT License][license-image]][license-url] [![Build Status][travis-image]][travis-url]

-# Kralo
+# Bold

-Kralo is a framework using a NodeJS/MongoDB + Mongoose/Socket.IO/Redis stack.
+Bold is a framework using a NodeJS/MongoDB + Mongoose/Socket.IO/Redis stack.

-Get the source from [GitHub](https://github.com/chapinkapa/kralo) or install via NPM
+Get the source from [GitHub](https://github.com/chapinkapa/bold) or install via NPM

-    npm install kralo --save
+    npm install bold --save

 **Note:** this will take a while.
 We include all the dependencies to run this.